Bobby Crawford (ice hockey)

-Robert "Bobby" Crawford (born May 27, 1960 in Long Island, New York) is a retired American ice hockey right winger.
+Robert Crawford (born May 27, 1960) is a retired American ice hockey right winger.
 He played in 16 National Hockey League games for the Colorado Rockies and the Detroit Red Wings.

 Professional career

 Minor league hockey

 Crawford joined the Austin Mavericks of the Midwest Junior Hockey League when he was only 14.
 He played hard and was promised a spot on the roster if he were to return after high school.
 He graduated and returned to the Mavericks, now a member of the United States Hockey League.
 In ten games during the 1977–78 season, Crawford scored 17 points and showed he could control the tempo of a game.
 He was selected to play for the U.S. in the World Junior Championships and scored 13 points in the six games in which the U.S. appeared.
 After the WJC, Crawford decided to head to Canada to compete at higher levels and joined the Oshawa Generals of the Ontario Hockey Association.
 He remained with the Generals for three seasons, posting huge numbers.
 In 144 games over three seasons, Crawford scored 123 goals and 142 assists for 265 total points.
 His last season with the Generals was his best, as Crawford had been signed as a free agent by the New York Rangers of the NHL on November 16, 1979, right before the start of the season.
 His confidence high, Crawford led the team in scoring during the 1979–80 season with 129 points, placing him seventh in the league in both total points and goals scored.
 He was named to the OHA Second All-star team and led the Generals into the playoffs, losing in seven games to the Ottawa 67's.
 On January 15, 1980, Crawford was traded from the Rangers to the Colorado Rockies to complete a transaction that sent Barry Beck to New York.
 Crawford would join the Rockies for the 1980–81 season.